General context, key principles and hot topics

 Generally, privilege will not be lost because a privileged document has been disclosed for a limited purpose.

-Whether privilege can be maintained if it has been partly waived in another country will depend on a number of factors, including, but not limited to:
+Whether privilege can be maintained if it has been partly waived in another country will depend on several factors, including, but not limited to:

 - whether the concept of limited or partial waiver is recognised in the country where privilege has been waived;